dansmyers/ProgrammingWithAI/Projects/1-Incremental_Game.md

 - Add more upgrades.
 There should be a series of things the user can buy that all contribute to the goal of making the number go up.

-  At least one of your upgrades must be initially hidden using the CSS `display: none` property until the user unlocks a prerequisite upgrade.
+You should have upgrades that are conditional on achieving pre-requisites, like unlocking earlier upgrades, getting a certain number of things, or making the Number big enough.
+Use the CSS `display: none` property to keep an element hidden until it's unlocked.

   There should be **one final upgrade** that counts as "winning" the game.
 In a lot of incremental games, purchasing the winning upgrade allows you to "ascend" and restart the game, but with new special perks.
 You don't have to implement ascensions.